 However, some intruders don’t try to break through the door itself.
 Instead, they may target the lock or the hinges.
 Luckily, if your door is made of fiberglass, even this will be difficult.
 Wiggling or pulling at a screw in wood can cause the surrounding material to soften and splinter, making it easier to remove the screw and detach the wood from the hinges.
 But fiberglass doesn’t splinter, and it actually has twice the screw-holding power of wood.
 A burglar will have a much harder time pulling your door off its lock and hinges if you choose fiberglass.

 Longer Life Span

 When investing in new doors for your home, it’s also important to consider their lifespan, as you need them to stay secure for as long as possible.
 While wood is appealing, it is vulnerable to aging and warping, twisting, and rotting due to moisture.
 This reduces the structural integrity of the door, weakening its hardware and making it easier to break apart.

 Unlike wood, fiberglass is not affected by water.
 It keeps its shape, so you won’t have to worry about warping or bending, and it won’t rot over time.
 Take it from us – your fiberglass door will be just as secure in 20 years as it is upon installation.

 Tap into Our Expertise

 With so many advantages offered by fiberglass doors, it’s clear why many of our clients have left wood doors behind.
-New Jersey Siding & Windows, Inc. offers an extensive inventory of unique fiberglass doors out of our Randolph, NJ headquarters.
+New Jersey Siding & Windows, Inc. offers an extensive inventory of unique fiberglass exterior doors out of our Randolph, NJ headquarters.
 We serve homeowners throughout Northern and Central NJ and are standing by to help you select and install the right fiberglass doors for your home.
 To learn more, contact us today.